 Improvisation is More Than Just Scales

-Most people think, to learn improvisation you really need to master you scales.
+Most people think, to learn improvisation, you need to master your scales.
 That's true—but it's just a starting point.
-Granted scales are a big part of what you draw from for improvisation.
-There's also intervals, arpeggios and sequences and how you use and apply them.
+And, granted, scales are a big part of what you draw from for improvisation.
+In additional to your scales, there's also intervals, arpeggios, and sequences — which actually also come from scales as well.
+It's how you use and apply them that counts.

 Essential Jazz Scales?

-In Jazz we can base all the scales that we will ever need off the Major (Ionian) and Natural Minor (Aeolian) scales.
-From theses two scales you can create or derive the any other scales you need for playing jazz.
+In Jazz, we can base a large majority of the scales that we will ever need off the Major (Ionian) and Natural Minor (Aeolian) scales.
+From these two scales, you can create or derive any other scales and scale modes that you need for playing jazz.